KiranjeetNagarro/DemoWeatherApp/README.md

 3. [Gson](https://github.com/google/gson) - convert Java Objects into their JSON representation.
 It can also be used to convert a JSON string to an equivalent Java object
 4. [Room Database](https://developer.android.com/jetpack/androidx/releases/room) - Database used for cache
 5. [Hilt Dependency](https://developer.android.com/jetpack/androidx/releases/hilt) - To enable dependency injection of certain classes from the androidx libraries.
+6. Navigation -> We used Jetpack Navigation component.
+Provides a consistent way to manage the Activity/Fragment.
+Uses visual graph to make the entire process easier, clearer and more consistent.

 ### Functionality
 1. Search any city current weather with temperature, humidity, wind speed and weather description